 2. Complete a quick analysis of your current situation

 Look at your workforce.
 How old are they?
 How will the situation look in a few years?
 Can you entice workers to stay longer?
-Use intelligence from your benefits administration system and employee engagement platform to better understand and engage your workforce.
+Use intelligence from your benefits administration platform to better understand and engage your workforce.

 3. Offer training and development programs